jackmitch/libsoc/static-docs/docs/c.md

 to occur.
 If you wish to use a non-blocking interrupt mechanism see [libsoc_gpio_callback_interrupt](#libsoc_gpio_callback_interrupt).

-Returns EDGE_ERROR/EXIT_FAULURE on failure, EXIT_SUCCESS on success.
+Returns LS_INT_ERROR on failure, LS_INT_TRIGGERED on captured interrupt, LS_INT_TIMEOUT
+if no interrupt was captured in the specified time.

 ---
 ### libsoc_gpio_callback_interrupt